wallabag/wallabag/doc/content/admin/parameters.md

 | WALLABAG_TABLE_PREFIX | Prefix added to wallabag database tables | `wallabag_` |
 | WALLABAG_SITE_CONFIG_FOLDERS | Optional comma-separated list of extra graby site-config folders | empty |
 | SENTRY_DSN | Optional Sentry DSN used to report application errors | empty |

+To reject passwords that appear in known public breaches, set `WALLABAG_NO_COMPROMISED_PASSWORDS=1` in your environment. wallabag treats the feature as opt-in when the variable is absent, while the committed `.env` keeps it enabled for local development.

 ## Service variables